Framework integration

 runnerPath: __DIR__ . '/vendor/flytachi/winter-thread/wRunner',

-));A custom runner bootstrap is a child-side concern independent of the engine; if you replace it you typically also replace the launcher.
+));A custom runner bootstrap is a child-side concern independent of the launcher; if you replace it you typically also replace the launcher.
 See Runner lifecycle.

 Sign payloads app-wide